 Karen Stevens says the replacement value will be for a reasonable equivalent.
 A cash settlement is a possibility if an acceptable new replacement can’t be found.
 But insurers may reserve the right to settle cash pay-outs for the item’s present value.

 In the UK, the Financial Ombudsman Service has stated it’s unfair for the insurer to insist on replacing one-off items with a modern substitute from a major high-street retailer.
 Instead, claimants should be allowed to choose where they buy a replacement or, alternatively, opt for a cash settlement if an acceptable replacement isn’t available.

 Stevens says that’s a reasonable position.
 “Generally, a replacement insurance policy will aim to repair or replace the item, if at all possible.
 If a replacement isn’t available or possible, it would make sense for there to be a pay-out for the value without deduction.”

 If you own precious jewellery, here’s how to make sure a claim is successful:

-If you and your insurer are unable to settle a dispute, you can make a complaint to the Insurance & Savings Ombudsman.
+If you and your insurer are unable to settle a dispute, you can make a complaint to the Insurance & Financial Services Ombudsman.

 The Ombudsman has received several complaints from consumers who’ve been caught out by the limits applied to jewellery.
 In one case, a claimant’s house was burgled and $45,000 worth of jewellery was stolen.
 The insurer accepted the claim, but applied the policy limit of $3000 per item for unspecified jewellery, up to a maximum of $10,000 total.